Financial Relief & Discount Guide For Veterans With Disabilities

 Service-connected disabilities are assigned a rating from 0-100 percent depending on the severity of the condition and scale in increments of 10 percentage points.
 The overall unemployment rate for veterans with service-connected disability was 4.8% in 2019, while the rate of unemployment for veterans with a disability rating of 60+ percent was 8.6%.
 (Source)

 Not only are veterans with service-connected disability rating of 60%+ are more likely to be unemployed than veterans with lower disability ratings, they are also more likely to experience poverty and homelessness.
-As evidenced by an increase in poverty and disability rates among veterans since 2008 according to the U.S. Census Bureau.
+As evidenced by an increase in poverty among veterans since 2008 according to the U.S. Census Bureau.

-USAFacts’ statistical data shows that since 2010 the overall poverty levels among all disabled individuals has declined while the poverty and disability rates among veterans have increased.
+USAFacts’ statistical data shows that since 2010 the overall poverty levels among all disabled individuals have declined while the poverty and disability rates among veterans have increased.
 (Source) An even more alarming statistic comes from Disabled Veterans National Foundation which estimates that:

 Approximately 53% of all homeless veterans in America have disabilities